-Factor 1 - The number and proportion of LEP persons in the[Agency Name] service area:

-A significant majority of people in the [Agency_Name] service area are proficient in the English language.
-Based on Census data, enter the number from the top of the "Percent (of total service area)" column from the "Percents" page of Excel "LEP Population Spreadsheet": % of the population five years of age and older speak English "less than very well" - a definition of limited English proficiency.
+Factor 1 - The number and proportion of LEP persons in the [Agency Name] service area: A significant majority of people in the [service area are proficient in the English langumber from the top of the "Percent (of total page of Excel "LEP Population Spreadsheet" guage.
+Based on Census data, enter the service area)" column from the "Percents" age and older speak English "less than very proficiency.